 The nursing faculty may also choose to cancel or alter the start time of clinical during inclement weather and students will be notified by their clinical instructors in that case.
-Be sure the nursing program has your current phone number.
-Your phone number will be released with your written consent only.
+Be sure the nursing program office and your current clinical instructor have your current phone number.